QueenDekim/telegram-wireguard-vpn-bot/readme.md

 }
 ```

-That is, when paying for 3 months, the user will actually pay for 2.85 months (5% discount)
-And when paying for 6 months, the user will pay for 5.4 months (10%)<br><br>
+That is, when paying for 3 months, the user will actually pay for 2.85 months (5% discount)<br>And when paying for 6 months, the user will pay for 5.4 months (10%)<br><br>
 In telegram bot:<br>
 ![example](https://github.com/QueenDekim/telegram-wireguard-vpn-bot/raw/main/example.png)